 Here are a couple of great options near the waterfall: 👇

-Seljalandsfoss Shop + Food (Seljaveitingar): This food truck offers a delightful assortment of fresh sandwiches and warm dishes.
-Afterward, explore the gift shop for locally made treasures—ideal for picking up a meaningful Icelandic souvenir.
+Seljalandsfoss Shop + Food (Seljaveitingar): This food truck offers a decent range of fresh sandwiches and warm dishes.
+Afterwards, the gift shop has some locally made items worth a look — good for picking up something that was actually made in Iceland.

 Hygge Restaurant + Bar:If you venture into Hvolsvöllur (less than 20 minutes away), Hygge Restaurant + Bar is worth a visit.
-Their menu features local ingredients fused with international recipes, serving up flavors that are sure to please.
-Enjoy Icelandic lamb, fresh fish, and even classic hamburgers among your options.
+Their menu features local ingredients fused with international recipes — Icelandic lamb, fresh fish, and proper burgers all feature.

 Pro tip: Another easy option is dining at your accommodation.
 If you can secure a place with breakfast included, it’s a fantastic way to kickstart your day, fueling up before your Icelandic adventures!